-Utilizing its unique platform of cancer vaccines, Precision Biologics has developed several monoclonal antibodies (“mAbs”).
-The company is conducting studies examining these antibodies as a diagnostic biomarker for pancreatic and colorectal cancers.
+Utilizing a unique discovery platform of cancer vaccines, based on decades of basic research by a distinguished lead pioneer in immuno therapy, Precision Biologics has developed several monoclonal antibodies (“mAbs”).
+The company is conducting studies examining these antibodies as Therapeutics and as companion diagnostic biomarkers for our ongoing clinical programs.
 Preliminary results have been presented at key scientific conferences.

-Recently the company completed a Phase 2a clinical trial of its lead therapeutic antibody candidate for advanced pancreatic and colorectal cancer.
-This multicenter trial is currently enrolling patients at several well known academic medical centers in the US.
+The company has completed a Phase 2 clinical trial with NEO-102 treating patients with advanced metastatic colorectal cancer.
+This multicenter trial enrolled patients at several highly prestigious academic medical centers in the US.

-We are also sponsoring a multi-center randomized study with our lead antibody in combination with 2nd line chemotherapy, actively enrolling patients with metastatic pancreatic cancer.
+We are also completing data analysis of a multi-center randomized Phase 2 clinical study with NEO-102 in combination with 2nd line chemotherapy, treating patients with metastatic pancreatic cancer.

-Precision Biologics has two additional preclinical candidates, NEO-201 (h16C3) and NEO-301 (31.1C).
-Both bind to tumor specific antigens found in pancreatic, colorectal and several other types of cancer.
+Precision Biologics has a 3rd preclinical candidate NEO-301 (31.1).
+It binds to tumor specific antigens found in pancreatic, colorectal and several other types of cancer